Worried about Skynet? We're not.

 Building on a decade of teleoperation research and development, and in conjunction with US-military funded program on intercontinental teleoperation, QS is working to develop new technology and software for autonomous vehicle fleet management.
 Using limited communication pipes and operating at inter-state (or greater) distances, these products will facilitate the "call center"-like teleoperation support centers that can be used to support intelligent vehicle fleets, helping them manage these assets with or without humans inside the vehicle.

-If your business plans include deployments of autonomous ground vehicles in any quantity, or over a wide geographic area, QS has unique approaches and technology and can help you build a custom-fit solution that integrates with and facilitates your business and operations workflow.
+If your business plans include deployments of autonomous ground vehicles in any quantity, or over wide geographic area, QS has unique approaches and technology to help you build a custom-fit solution that integrates with and facilitates your business and operations workflow.

 Integrated Robotic Systems

 QS doesn’t just build components; we’re experienced developers of end-to-end robotic systems.
 Following a systems-engineering approach, QS designs, implements, tests, and delivers intelligent ground vehicle and other robotic systems to meet specific applications and requirements.
-We work with our clients, understand the needs, ascertain whether automation (in one form or another) make sense, and formulate a solution, and make it happen.
+We work with our clients to understand their needs, formulate a solution, and make it happen.
 We have built an extensive in-house technology base that can be applied to jump-start development efforts; but, if that base doesn’t provide what is needed, we start from scratch and build the solution right.
-Our team can (and has) built out complex ground vehicles systems across the autonomy spectrum, from simple manually teleoperated systems with intuitive interface to full-on autonomous robots plowing through environments, avoiding obstacles, and interdicting targets.
+Our team can (and has) built out complex ground vehicles systems across the autonomy spectrum, from simple, manually teleoperated systems with an intuitive interface, to full-on autonomous robots plowing through environments, avoiding obstacles, and interdicting targets.
 We can provide expertise and solutions in areas such as:

 - System requirements definition, concept of operations exploration, and end-to-end modeling and simulation